Philippus/elastic4s/README.md

 #### Bulk Operations

 ElasticSearch is fast.
-HTTP is not.
+Roundtrips are not.
 Sometimes we want to wrestle every last inch of performance and a useful way to do this is to batch up operations.
 Elastic has predicted our wishes and created the bulk API.
 To do this we simply combine index, delete and update operations into a sequence and execute using the bulk method in the client.